aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/extract-image-from-word-document/_index.md

 In Aspose.Words, use the [Shape](https://apireference.aspose.com/words/net/aspose.words.drawing/shape) class to work with images.
 To select all shape nodes use the [GetChildNodes](https://apireference.aspose.com/words/net/aspose.words/compositenode/methods/getchildnodes) method and to extract image data use the [ImageData](https://apireference.aspose.com/words/net/aspose.words.drawing/shape/properties/imagedata) property.

-The following code example shows how to extract images from a document and save them as files:
+The following code example demonstrates how to extract images from a document and save them as files:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "Extract image.docx");